writefreely/documentation/developer/database.md

 * `content`: *text*.  **Cannot be null**.
 The content of the post in plain text.

 ## `remotefollows`
+Data about which remote, i.e. ActivityPub / fediverse, users are following which collections.

 ## `remoteuserkeys`
+Public keys of all remote users.

 ## `remoteusers`
+Data needed to communicate with remote users.

 ## `userattributes`
+Additional attributes on users.

 ## `userinvites`
+User invite codes and metadata.

 ## `users`
 Table that contains user data.